MoniPar/booklist_generator/README.md

     - **Option 1: Add another student entry**

         This feature provides the user with a quick way to insert another student entry without having to run the program from the start.
-Once it is selected, it runs through the same structure as mentioned above.
+Once it is selected, it runs through the same structure described above.

     - **Option 2: Get the number of students in the worksheet**

         This feature counts the current number of students entered in the worksheet and prints out the number in the terminal.

     - **Option 3: Get the number of options chosen**

         This feature counts how many times each subject has been entered in the current list and prints out the number for each subject in the terminal.

     - **Option 4: Show me the last booklist again**

         This feature prints out to the terminal, the list of subjects, books and prices + the total cost of the last student entry in the worksheet.

     - **Option 5: Print student worksheet**

         This feature prints out to the terminal, the student names, options and total cost of books for each student saved in the worksheet.

     - **Option X: Exit program**

         The user can choose to gracefully exit the program by entering 'X'.

 </details>

 [Back to Top](#index---table-of-contents)
-___
+_____

 ## User Experience (UX)